Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 In addition to HTTP services and routes, {{site.ee_product_name}} includes the `ws` (WebSocket-over-http) and `wss` (WebSocket-over-https) options for service `protocol` and route `protocols`.
-In contrast to `http`/`https`, `ws` and `wss` services have full control over the underlying WebSocket connection, meaning they can use WebSocket plugins and the [WebSocket PDK](LINK_TO_PDK) to perform business logic on a per-message basis (message validation, accounting, rate-limiting, etc).
+In contrast to `http`/`https`, `ws` and `wss` services have full control over the underlying WebSocket connection.
+This means they can use WebSocket plugins and the [WebSocket PDK](/pdk/kong.websocket.client/) to perform business logic on a per-message basis (message validation, accounting, rate-limiting, etc).